alexandrpershin/Country-Explorer/README.md

 1. Countries list screen <br />
 At this screen app loads all countries from server and stores it in database.
 Data from database is displayed on the screen.
-If data is empty or internet connectivity unavailable - app notifies user about it.
+If data is empty or internet connectivity unavailable - app notifies user about it, in this case app automatically reloads data once internet is available or user also can swipe to refresh the data.
 To see the country details user can tap on country item.

 2. Countries search screen <br />
 App performs search on server with given country name.
 To see the country details user can tap on country item.
 If data is empty or internet connectivity unavailable - app notifies user about it.

 3. Country details screen <br />
-App shows some details of selected country.
+App shows composed text about selected country using it's fields.

 4. Unit tests  <br />
 Unit tests were implemented as well.

+5. Localization
+All strings are extracted to strings.xml to make app localization easier.
+App also checks if country item has translation for current mobile device locale.